Your dollars can help create change for the better.

 10. Ezell’s Famous Chicken

-This local family-owned business has been serving up the best fried chicken in Seattle since 1984.
+This local family-owned business with multiple locations has been serving up the best fried chicken in Seattle since 1984.

 11. Communion